Last Modified: 13 Apr 2015

 - Length of stay is 28 days from the date of arrival in Myanmar.

 - The eVisa fee is US$50 per person, payable by credit card (note: visa fee is non-refundable should the eVisa be denied)

 - The processing time is approximately 3 working days for granting an eVisa however we recommend allowing longer in the event of delays.

 - The validity of eVisa approval letter is 90 days from the date of issue.
 If it has expired, entry will be denied.

 - eVisas are only obtainable if you are arriving into Yangon International Airport, Nay Pyi Taw International Aiport and Mandalay International Airport.
-If arriving into another Burma entry point you will need to apply for your visa in advance through a Burmese Embassy.
+If arriving into another Myanmar entry point you will need to apply for your visa in advance through a Myanmar Embassy.

 Issues on your trip

 While we always endeavour to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
 Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or our local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.